-Australia’s national security environment demands enhanced interaction and collaboration between intelligence providers and policy-making officials.
+Australia’s dynamic national security environment demands enhanced interaction and collaboration between intelligence and policy-makers to inform decision points.
 How can we get the most out of these relationships and meet the challenges of a transforming environment?

-There is increasing need for enhanced interaction and collaboration between intelligence providers and policy-making officials in the national security community.
-For this to be effective, practitioners on both sides must understand the responsibilities, challenges and skills of intelligence providers and policy officials.
-This practical course identifies the relevant issues facing participants and their organisations.
+There is increasing need for enhanced interaction and collaboration between intelligence and policy-making in the national security community.
+For this to be effective, practitioners need to know the responsibilities, challenges and skills required to develop both good intelligence and policy.

 “This was one of the most comprehensive and thought provoking programs I have attended.
 The calibre of the presenters and mentors was extraordinary.”